myherik/Portfolio2/README.md

 docker compose up --build
 ```

-Alternatively you could run the project with seperate docker containers with these commands
+Alternatively you could run the project in seperate docker containers with these commands

 ```
 docker network create skynet